uw-dims/dims-swplan/docs/source/valueproposition.rst

 but it does provide a very easy way to see a demonstration instance of MozDef).
 The manual instructions are more elaborate and must be followed carefully (including considering the admonitions related to security, e.g., "Configure your security group to open the ports you need.
-Keep in mind that it’s probably a bad idea to have a public facing elasticsearch.")
+Keep in mind that it's probably a bad idea to have a public facing elasticsearch.")